bjornekelund/rbnskew/README.md

 # rbnskew
 Skew analysis for the RBN network

-Tools for analysing frequency accuracy of RBN skimmers.
+`skimlist` analyses a comma separated list of spots (formatted as the csv files available from http://www.reversebeacon.net/raw_data/) to determine the relative frequency error for all skimmers listed in the file.

-Uses a set of trusted reference skimmers to calculate the average deviation.
+It uses a set of trusted GPSDO-controlled skimmers as reference and calculates the average deviation in reported frequency for all spots meeeting the criteria below.

-`offlineskew` analyses a selected skimmer and also provides a suggested adjustment factor to be applied to the FreqCalibration parameter in SkimSrv.ini.
+The adjustment factor listed is intended to be applied to the skimmer's current value of the FreqCalibration parameter in SkimSrv.ini.
-SkimSrv.ini can be found in %appdata%\Afreet\Products\SkimSrv
+`SkimSrv.ini` can be found in `%appdata%\Afreet\Products\SkimSrv`

-offlineskew -f "rbn csv file" -t "targeted skimmer" -d (verbose mode)

-`skimlist` does a similar analysis but for all skimmers with more than 100 spots in the file.
-The produced list can optionally be sorted by absolute average deviation.

-skimlist -f "rbn csv file" -d (verbose) -s (sort result)
+`skimlist -f "rbn csv file" -d (verbose) -s (sort result)`

 The analysis of skimlist has the following characteristics:

-* Only considers the 500 most recent spots at any time
+* Only considers the 500 most recent spots at any time for efficiency reasons
-* Only includes spots less than 60 seconds apart from a reference spot
+* Only considers spots within 60 seconds of a reference spot
-* Only considers spots with more than 5dB SNR
+* Only considers spots with more than 5dB SNR to secure relevance of spot
-* Only considers spots above 7000kHz
+* Only considers spots above 7000kHz to reduce truncation noise
-* Only considers spots with less than 0.5kHz absolute frequency error
+* Only considers spots with less than 0.5kHz absolute frequency error to avoid QSY spots
-* Does not list skimmers with less than 100 spots
+* Does not list skimmers with less than 100 spots to guarantee statistical significance
+* Assumes a relative frequency error, i.e. originating solely from the skimmer's reference oscillator

+`offlineskew` is an experimental tool for more detailed analysis of a single skimmer.

+`offlineskew -f "rbn csv file" -t "targeted skimmer" -d (verbose mode)`